jasoncartera/tictactoe/README.md

 - console.py: GUI console
 - minimax.py: Class implementation of the minimax algorithm
-- tictactoe.py: Class implementation that implements the game object and stores the game status
+- tictactoe.py: Class implementation of the tictactoe game logic

 TODO:
 Prompt if the user would like to play against computer or human